 💬 q+a

-Your syrup will keep in an airtight container in the fridge for up to two weeks, or you can freeze it for up to three months.
+Your syrup will keep in an airtight container in the fridge for up to two weeks, or you can freeze it for up to three months and defrost it to add to your favorite drinks later.

 Yes.
 This syrup stores best in the fridge.
 Do not leave your simple syrup out for longer than 3-4 hours at room temperature.